 - Lavender: Grape Juice

-Eggshells provide your compost with essential nutrients.
-They enrich the soil with calcium, which helps build strong plants.
+Eggshells provide your compost with essential nutrients and enrich the soil with calcium, which helps build healthy plants.
 These nutrients will also help prevent blossom end rot in tomatoes, squash, peppers, and other fruiting vegetables.
-Eggshells help prevent slugs, snails, and other insects from getting into your garden and can also deter deer.
+Eggshells also help prevent slugs, snails, and other insects from getting into your garden.
+They are also believed to deter deer from gardens because they don’t like the smell of albumen, the protein found in egg whites.

 Crushing or grinding eggshells is not a requirement for your compost, but it does help speed up the composting process, as the smaller pieces will break down faster.
 Using a coffee grinder or blender works well to break up the pieces and spread them evenly throughout your compost.